 total used free shared buffers cached Mem: 4045216 2159764 1885452 0 192404 942944 -/+ buffers/cache: 1024416 3020800 Swap: 0 0 0

-You’ll see something like this:
+You’ll see something more like this:

 Free Resources in Blocks of 1 Megabyte (1,000,000 bytes) DEVICE VOLUME CAPACITY USED FREE MOUNT CACHE ⌁ RAM 4,142 1,421 1,461 ▉▉▉▉▉▉▉░░░░░░▏ 1,261 ▪ SWAP 0 ▪ sda1 Ubuntu 18,617 7,000 10,671 ▉▉▉▉░░░░░░░░░▏ / ▪ sda5 Data 88,107 85,218 2,889 ▉▉▉▉▉▉▉▉▉▉▉▉░▏ /media/Data ◗ sr0 PREDATOR 45,206 45,206 0 ▉▉▉▉▉▉▉▉▉▉▉▉▉▏ /media/PREDATOR

-sudo pip install fr
+sudo -H pip3 install fr

-Next, run these as Admin:
+To install for everyone, run as Admin: